jdgamsterdam/Drupal_CiviCRM/README.md

 This contains all the variables (e.g. your passwords) wanted for the development

 1. Drupal_Civi_Dockerfile
    The Dockerfile used to create the base repository using the latest Drupal docker repository as a base.
 Contains all the base install for CiviCRM.

    Once you are certain about what Modules you would want for your standard development platform (customdevmodules.bat), you could move all these into the dockerfile.
+In reality you could probably move parts of the all Batch files below into the dockerfile, but because of the external database and other dependencies things may or may not work.

 2. drupal.ini
    This contains custom settings for your development php.ini.
 Installed in the Dockerfile (above)